top of page

 Thrush%2520(Swainson's%2520or%2520Hermit

-Coast Live Oak (left) and White Alder (right) offer cover, lookout sites, nesting habitat and food such as insects and seeds for Bushtits, Western Scrub Jays, House Wrens, Red-tailed hawks, Fox Squirrels and Dark-eyed Juncos.
-On the forest floor lizards hunt for insects between rocks and bacteria decompose leaf litter.
+Coast Live Oak (left) and White Alder (right) offer cover, lookout sites, nesting habitat and food such as insects and seeds for Bushtits, Western scrub jays, House wrens, Red-tailed hawks, Fox squirrels and Dark-eyed juncos.
+On the forest floor lizards hunt for insects between rocks and bacteria decomposes leaf litter.

 IMG_1355.JPG